roboticslab-uc3m/jr3-mbed-firmware-uart/README.md

-# JR3 Mbed firmware (USB interface)
+# JR3 Mbed firmware (UART interface)

-An Arm Mbed OS 6 application that performs data acquisition from a JR3 force-torque sensor and streams it through a USB channel.
+An Arm Mbed OS 6 application that performs data acquisition from a JR3 force-torque sensor and streams it through a UART channel.

 Refer to [roboticslab-uc3m/jr3-mbed-firmware](https://github.com/roboticslab-uc3m/jr3-mbed-firmware/) for the underlying board-sensor communication.
-This repository focuses on the serial (USB) interface layer with an external PC.
+This repository focuses on the serial (UART) interface layer with an external PC.
 Refer to [roboticslab-uc3m/jr3-mbed-firmware-can](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-can/) for the CAN interface variant.

 ## Installation